Dysprosium-/human_sort/README.md

 # Human sort

-Sort a list using the Python built-in sorting algorithm (Timsort), but ask a human what is better between two elements at each comparison.
+Sort a list using the Python built-in sorting algorithm (Timsort), but ask a human what is better between two elements at each comparaison.

 ## Usage